-- 88% for LIN) using FTUV.
+First, the global OH concentration generally increases when taking clouds into account, consistent with previous studies.
+As also found by Liu et al. (2006a), the global effect is small, due to fact that above cloud increases in OH cancel out with below cloud decreases.
+The largest, though modest (2.5%), increase is found when the AVG or the LIN cloud handling is used.
+LIN and AVG usually overestimate optical depths, thus enhancing the effect of clouds.
+These results for OH are closer to Liu et al. (2006a), who used Fast-J, rather to Tie et al. (2003b) who found a much larger effect on OH (80-88% for LIN) using FTUV.
 On the other hand, the lifetime of methane increases, despite the increase of OH concentrations.
-This is because this measure is more sensitive to changes in OH concentrations near the surface (Liu et al., 2006).
-Temperatures, which - strongly affect the oxidation rate of methane, are higher at the lower parts of the atmosphere and thus a change in OH concentrations at low altitudes will have a larger impact on global methane as compared to a change at high altitudes.
+This is because this measure is more sensitive to changes in OH concentrations near the surface (Liu et al., 2006a).
+Temperatures, which strongly affect the oxidation rate of methane, are higher at the lower parts of the atmosphere and thus a change in OH concentrations at low altitudes will have a larger impact on global methane as compared to a change at high altitudes.
 Furthermore, the global effect is weighted more towards the surface since this is where most of the molecules available for reaction exist.
 The global CO burden generally decreases for AVG or LIN when adding clouds, but it increases slightly when using RAN.

 Finally, NO_x and ozone burdens increase when clouds are added, however this effect is quite modest when using RAN.
-Consistent with Liu et al. (2006), the majority of global changes remain small when adding clouds, especially with the use of RAN, which is claimed to be the most appropriate method among those used in this study (Liu et al., 2006).
+Consistent with Liu et al. (2006a), the majority of global changes remain small when adding clouds, especially with